 Does your business need a fire risk assessment?
-What does is involve?
+What does it involve?
 Follow our quick guide to find out:

-Almost all buildings / premises / structures and even open spaces that the public can access (including employees) requires a written Fire Risk Assessment, carried out by a Competent Person.
+All buildings / premises / structures and open spaces that the public can access (including employees) requires a written Fire Risk Assessment, carried out by a Competent Person.
 These can include:

 - Offices and Shops

-- Care premises – Hospitals, Care homes etc.
+- Care Premises – Hospitals, Care Homes, Residential Homes etc.

 - Pubs, Clubs and Restaurants

 - Tents and Marquees

 - Holiday Accommodation - Hotels, Hostels, Bed and Breakfasts

 - Factories and Warehouses